ssh-impatici/download-hackathon-2020/README.md

 <img src="https://gitlab.com/download-event-2020/ssh_impatici/-/raw/master/images/screens/screen_2.jpg" width="200">
 </p>

-The first part displayed by the app is the `map` tab where you can see the hives, click on them for details or click the button at the bottom right to create one.
+The first part displayed by the app is the `map` tab where you can see the hives, click on them for details or click the button at the bottom right to create one (Note: you have to grant access to location permission).
 The buttons at the bottom left are used to filter the hives  on the map according to your interests, reload the map and refocus the map on your position.
 To change tabs you need to use the nav bar.

 <p align="center">
 <img src="https://gitlab.com/download-event-2020/ssh_impatici/-/raw/master/images/screens/screen_3.jpg" width="200">